asdoria/AsdoriaSyliusProductDocumentPlugin/README.md

 ```
 6. run `php bin/console do:mi:mi` to update the database schema`

+7. Gaufrette is no longer used by Sylius in favour of Flysystem.
+If you want to use Gaufrette in your project, you need
+    to set:

+    ```yaml
+    asdoria_sylius_product_document:
+        filesystem:
+            adapter: gaufrette
+    ```

+    in your `config/packages/_sylius.yaml` file.

 ## Demo

 You can see the result for the user here with a cap: [here](https://demo-sylius.asdoria.fr/en_US/products/knitted-wool-blend-green-cap). <br>